000Justin000/neural_jump_stochastic_differential_equations/README.md

 # Neural Jump Stochastic Differential Equations

-This repository aims to reproduce the original [implementation](https://github.com/000Justin000/torchdiffeq/tree/jj585) in a more structured efficient and gpu supported code base.
+This repository reproduces the original [implementation](https://github.com/000Justin000/torchdiffeq/tree/jj585) and is more efficient and supports gpu.
 This implementation is based on the [code](https://github.com/facebookresearch/neural_stpp) released with the paper 'Neural Spatio-Temporal Point Processes'.

 ---